carolynvs/cfp/cfp/building-howtowhale.md

 4. learning

 # Speaker bio
 Carolyn is a software developer from Chicago, though one day she hopes to escape to the Pacific Northwest in search of faster internet, free-range kittens and respite from snow blowers.
-She loves all things automation, developer tools and anything that will make her fellow developers lives easier; so she's found a good home at Rackspace on the Developer Experience team where she has been developing developer tools and tutorials for Docker and Carina.
+She loves all things automation, developer tools and anything that will make her fellow developers lives easier; so she's found a good home at Rackspace on the Developer Experience team where she has been writing developer tools and tutorials for Docker and Carina.

 <hr />